-2145 UPS-1U dip switches
+2145-1U uninterruptible power supply dip switches

-The dip switches are used to configure the input and output voltage ranges.
+Figure 14 shows the dip switches, which can be used to configure the input and output voltage ranges.
 Because this function is performed by the SAN Volume Controller software, both switches must be left in the Off position.